Weimar: Silver Ages and The New Weimar (1832–1918)

 The time after Goethe's death is denoted as the "silver" age because Weimar remained an influential cultural centre.
 The first emphasis was fostering music.
 In 1842, Franz Liszt moved to Weimar to become the Grand Ducal court conductor.
 Liszt organized the premiere of Richard Wagner's Lohengrin (1850) as well as the world première of Saint Saëns' opera Samson et Delilah (1877) in the city.
 The Weimar School of Music was founded in 1872 as Germany's first orchestra school.
 Richard Strauss worked in Weimar between 1889 and 1894 as second conductor in the acclaimed Staatskapelle Weimar (the court orchestra founded in 1491).
 Several of his encores for works such as Don Juan and Macbeth were performed by the Staatskapelle Weimar.
 He also premièred Humperdinck's opera Hänsel and Gretel 1893 in Weimar.
 Friedrich Nietzsche moved to Weimar in 1897, and died there three years later.

 In 1860 the Weimar Saxon-Grand Ducal Art School, the precursor of today's Bauhaus University, was founded.
 This was the beginning of academic arts education in Weimar.
-The institution created its own painting style, the "Weimar School" of painting with representatives such as Max Liebermann and Arnold Böcklin.
-The Kunstgewerbeschule Weimar was found by Henry van de Velde with the support of Grand Duke William Ernest in 1902 and represents the other root of the Bauhaus, known as "Das Neue Weimar" ("The New Weimar") around Harry Graf Kessler.
+The institution created its own painting style, the Weimar School of painting with representatives such as Max Liebermann and Arnold Böcklin.
+The Kunstgewerbeschule Weimar was found by Henry van de Velde with the support of Grand Duke William Ernest in 1902 and represents the other root of Bauhaus, known as "Das Neue Weimar" ("The New Weimar") around Harry Graf Kessler.
 It was a foundation against Prussia's restrictive arts policy favouring Historicism instead of international Arts and Crafts and Art Nouveau.

 As early as the 19th century, the curation of Weimar and its heritage started.
 Many archives, societies and museums were founded to present and conserve the cultural sights and goods.
 In 1846, Weimar was connected by the Thuringian Railway.
 In the following decades, the city saw a construction and population boom (like most late-19th century cities in Germany).
 Nevertheless, Weimar did not become industrialised, and remained a city of clerks, artists and rentiers.
 During the German Revolution of 1918–19 the last reigning grand duke of Saxe-Weimar-Eisenach, William Ernest, had to abdicate and went in exile to Heinrichau in Silesia.